xnell90/Music-Genre-Classifier/README.md

 # Music Genre Classifier

-This repository demonstrates how you can use machine learning/deep learning to classify a song's genre.
-As of now, it is at the data collection phase so for more information on that topic, please feel free to browse the "data" folder.
+This repository demonstrates how you can use tranditional machine learning and deep learning toclassify a song's genre.
+As of now, it is in the data collection phase so for more information on that topic, please feel free to browse the data folder.